 p.s.
 Be sure to subscribe to Self-help Health so you don’t miss any future posts, and tell your friends to do the same.
 Also check out my website’s To Your Health page and Evolution Made Easier blog for more helpful health tips, tools and information.

 Disclaimer: Please note that any information here is provided as a guideline only, and is not meant to substitute for the advice of your physician, nutritionist, trained healthcare practitioner, and/or inner guidance system.
-Always consult a professional before undertaking any change to your normal health routine.
+Always consult a professional/your inner knowing before undertaking any change to your normal health routine.